Raging wildfires in Quebec drive intense smoke and hazy skies farther across the eastern US and Canada | KRDO

 Colossal clouds of heavy smoke from more than 430 active wildfires raging across Canada have descended on parts of the US Northeast and Mid-Atlantic, enveloping neighborhoods, parks and school grounds in an orange haze filled with possible pollutants.
 And forecasts suggest it may take several days for the air to clear.

-With about 75 million people under air quality alerts in the US, some school districts in New York, Maryland, Virginia, and Washington, DC, have canceled outdoor activities while New Jersey’s governor encouraged local school districts to do the same.
+With about 75 million people under air quality alerts in the US, public schools in Yonkers, New York, are closed Thursday.
+Other school districts in New York, Maryland, Virginia, and Washington, DC, have canceled outdoor activities while New Jersey’s governor encouraged local school districts to do the same.

 Winds are forecast to continue pushing thick smoke farther south into the Mid-Atlantic, meaning the same ominous smoke that delivered some of the world’s worst air quality to New York City this week could smother Delaware, Maryland, northern Virginia and Washington, DC, by Thursday morning.